mythofkas-commits/Github-Server-Deployment/README.md

 The React app sits in `frontend/`.
 Key env var:

 - `REACT_APP_API_BASE` – API base (e.g. `http://localhost:3002/api`).
 Defaults to `/deployer/api` in production and `http://localhost:3002/api` when served from `localhost`.
+- Production builds include `frontend/.env.production` which pins `REACT_APP_API_BASE=/deployer/api`; adjust that file if you serve the dashboard from a different subpath or domain.

 Build/run: